dgutman/nci-dsa-deid/devops/nci-dsa-deid/README.md

 made a copy of the provision.py script form the dsa-wsi-deid, and am importing this into the provision.py script ( import wsideid_provision ) and then just calling the two functions that the wsideid provisioning script references

+## More notes
+I am looking in HierarchyWidget.js as an example of adding a button, I may just want to override this and a single button at least at first